zendframework/zend-expressive-authentication-oauth2/docs/book/v1/authorization-server.md

 class OAuthAuthorizationMiddleware implements MiddlewareInterface {
-    public function process(ServerRequestInterface $request, RequestHandlerInterface $handler): ResponseInterface {
+    public function process(ServerRequestInterface $request, RequestHandlerInterface $handler) : ResponseInterface {
         // Assume a middleware handled the authentication check and
-        // populates the user object which also implements the
+        // populates the user object, which also implements the
         // OAuth2 UserEntityInterface
         $user = $request->getAttribute(UserInterface::class);

-        // Assume some middleware handles and populates a session
+        // Assume the SessionMiddleware handles and populates a session
         // container
         $session = $request->getAttribute('session');

-        // This is populated by the previous middleware /** @var AuthorizationRequest $authRequest */
+        // This is populated by the previous middleware:
+        /** @var AuthorizationRequest $authRequest */
         $authRequest = $request->getAttribute(AuthorizationRequest::class);

-        // the user is authenticated
+        // The user is authenticated:
         if ($user) {
             $authRequest->setUser($user);

-            // Assume all clients are trusted, but you could
+            // This assumes all clients are trusted, but you could
-            // handle consent here or within the next middleware
+            // handle consent here, or within the next middleware
-            // as needed
+            // as needed.
             $authRequest->setAuthorizationApproved(true);

             return $handler->handle($request);